 3. Say cheers to millennial project managers

 With the millennial population getting enough experience to attain managerial positions, 2018 is likely to witness a robust crop of young managers taking over as project managers too.
-By 2025, 75% of the global workforce is likely to be comprised of millennials are according to this study by Deloitte.
+By 2025, 75% of the global workforce is likely to be comprised of millennials according to this study by Deloitte.
+It is safe to say that management trends 2018 point fingers towards a young crop of diligent managers.

 Millennials bring with them both the potential to question rigidity of the years gone by as well as the fluidity to redefine success stories of their predecessors.
 As the first generation to be original digital natives, they have had unmatched access to knowledge and an inherent flexibility to explore greener pastures.
 Also being the generation that likes to switch between opportunities, millennials may potentially cost businesses both in terms of profits as well as capacity.